FEAR OF TAKING TESTS

 Taking practice exams is always important.
-It allows to you apply what you have learned as well as use many of the techniques outlined in this chapter.
+It allows you to apply what you have learned and use many of the techniques outlined in this chapter.
 Many have found that taking practice exams is more valuable than restudying the subject.

 Almost all topics require an enormous amount of memorization.
-If you do not know the terms, expressions, places, dates, and definitions, it hard to pass any test.
+It is hard to pass any test if you do not know the terms, expressions, places, dates, and definitions.
 On the other hand, some techniques can help.
 It is important to understand how these techniques are interrelated.
 This is discussed in more detail below.

-Here are a few techniques useful in learning the subject matter.
+Here are a few techniques helpful in learning the subject matter.

 - Common Sense & Logic.

 (a) Repetition.
 This is one of the more obvious methods.
-In a study of Army soldiers assembling and disassembling a large gun, they found that Group One did 30 repetitions to become proficient, Group Two did 60 repetitions, and Group Three did 30 repetitions and then waiting 4 weeks and did another 30 repetitions.
-All three Groups were tested after 8 weeks.
-Group Three functioned 67% better than Group One followed by Group Two at 57% better.
+In a study of Army soldiers assembling and disassembling a large gun, they found that Group One did 30 repetitions to become proficient, Group Two did 60 repetitions, and Group Three did 30 repetitions and then waited four weeks and did another 30 repetitions.
+All three groups were tested after eight weeks.
+Group Three functioned 67% better than Group One, followed by Group Two at 57% better.

 Other studies show that a repetition of 7 times is the minimum number.
 A catastrophic event can be learned in a single incident, such as the 9/11 Airline Crashes in New York City.
-In essence, the more senses that are included in your learning method or the more emotional something is then the fewer the repetitions.
+In essence, the more senses included in your learning method or, the more emotional something is, the fewer the repetitions.

-This means, increasing the number of senses involved will improve the retention.
+This means that increasing the number of senses involved will improve retention.
 For example, NH3 is the formula for ammonia.
-Smell ammonia once and the formula will be quickly recalled.
-Coffee is bitter (taste) will be remembered by taking a sip of dark roasted coffee without sugar or cream.
+Smell ammonia once, and the formula will be quickly recalled.
+Coffee is bitter (taste) and will be remembered by taking a sip of dark roasted coffee without sugar or cream.
 Picking up a piece of lead (touch) will connect “heavy” to lead.
-Injecting helium in a balloon will permanently associate helium as being lighter than air.
+Injecting helium into a balloon will permanently associate helium with being lighter than air.